ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 ## Glossary of terms

-Before we start, let's make all terms used in this guide are clear.
+Before we start, let's make sure all terms used in this guide are clear.

 <table>
 	<thead>